 Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

-Part of this learning entails the knowledge about the easiest fish to comfortably care for in a medium sized aquarium or smaller bowl.
+Part of this is knowing what are the easiest fish you could take care of in a medium-sized aquarium or a smaller bowl.

 Some fish types require extra care but not everyone has the time to monitor their aquatic pet around the clock.

-It helps if the chosen species is hardy enough to thrive with limited care and is able to overcome little mistakes such as forgetting to turn on the filter after feeding.
+It helps if the chosen fish species are hardy enough to thrive with limited care and are able to overcome little mistakes such as forgetting to turn on the filter after feeding.

 But before we start, I want to show you how a fairly low maintenance planted tank with a school of gold neon tetras looks like:

-11 Most Unchallenging Fish to Take Care of That Require Low Upkeep
+13 of the Easiest Fish to Take Care of in a Low Upkeep Aquarium

 Generally, these are species that are not easily affected by slight changes in the aquarium’s water parameters.

-That being said, here are the 11 easiest fish to take care of that are perfect for a low maintenance aquarium:
+That being said, here are the 13 easiest fish that you could take care of:

 1. Siamese Fighting Fish – Betta splendens